GeorgicaMarius/USe-Unsplash-Semantic-API/backend/README.md

 Project that contains some Proof of Concept (pocs) code for using Apache Jena to call and retrieve data from SPARQL endpoints:

+- `UseDsPhotoQueryHelper` contains photo queries for the local Fuseki SPARQL endpoint
-- `UseDsQueryHelper` contains queries for retrieving data from the local Fuseki SPARQL endpoint
+- `UseDsCollectionQueryHelper` contains collection queries for the local Fuseki SPARQL endpoint
 - `DbpediaDsQueryHelper` contains queries for the DBpedia SPARQL enpoint

+---

+## use-api

+Spring Boot Web REST API project, serving as the Backend for the Angular Frontend project.